USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_WRF-CMAQ_Benchmark.md

     4. direct_sw_feedback  (indicate to turn on aerosol short wave direct effect)

-    5. feedback_restart    (indicate aerosol SW direct effect information is available in the WRF restart file or not)
+    5. feedback_restart    (indicate aerosol short wave direct effect information is available in the WRF restart file or not)

-* One sample run scripts is provided; run_cctm_Bench_2018_12NE3.WRFCMAQ.csh (for coupled model with SW feedback on).
+* One sample run scripts is provided (run_cctm_Bench_2018_12NE3.WRFCMAQ.csh) for running the coupled model with short wave radiation feedback turned on.
+Reference benchmark output is provided for a test simulations with short wave radiation feedback turned on ("sf") and turned off ("nf").

   - Start with the run_cctm_Bench_2018_12NE3.WRFCMAQ.csh that specifies direct_sw_feedback = .true.